Peter Johnston Jr.

-Peter Johnston Jr. (January 6, 1763–December 8, 1831) was a Virginia military officer, lawyer, politician and judge.
-Raised in Prince Edward County, which he represented for many terms in the Virginia House of Delegates (and served as that body's Speaker 1805-1807).
-During the last two decades of his life, Johnston served as judge of the southwest Virginia Circuit and resided in Abington.
+Peter Johnston Jr. (January 6, 1763 – December 8, 1831) was a Virginia military officer, lawyer, politician and judge.
+He was raised in Prince Edward County, which he represented for many terms in the Virginia House of Delegates; he also served as that body's speaker between 1805 and 1807.
+During the last two decades of his life, Johnston served as judge of the southwest Virginia Circuit and resided in Abingdon.

 Early life and education

-His mother, the former Martha Butler, was a widow when she married his Scottish-born father, Peter Johnston (d.
+His mother, the former Martha Butler, was a widow when she married his Scottish-born father, also named Peter Johnston(d.
 1786).
-Johnson, a merchant, emigrated to Virginia and initially conducted business at Osborne's on the James River before moving to Prince Edward County.
-He established a plantation known as "Longwood", became one of the burgesses for that county, and also donated the land which ultimately became Hampton-Sydney College.
-This man, his son, attended Hampden-Sydney College, until he volunteered for military service in 1780.
+Johnston, a merchant, emigrated to Virginia and initially conducted business at Osborne's on the James River before moving to Prince Edward County.
+He established a plantation known as "Longwood," became one of the burgesses for that county, and also donated the land which ultimately became Hampden–Sydney College.
+Johnston Jr. attended Hampden-Sydney College, until he volunteered for military service in 1780.